Kernix13/javascript-cheat-sheet/number-date-examples.md

 <br />

-Math.round(x): returns the value of a number rounded to the nearest integer
+`Math.round()`: returns the value of a number rounded to the nearest integer
 ```js
 // syntax
 Math.round(x)